bassmanitram/actions-for-nautilus/configurator/help.md

   the regular expression syntax implemented by Python.
 Documentation of this syntax is available elsewhere.

-  To use a regular expression, precede the pattern with the tag `re:`.
+  To use a regular expression, precede the pattern with the tag **re:**.
 E.g.

   ![Regex path pattern](images/regex-path-pattern.png)

-  This example specifies the same rule as the glob example above as a regular expression ...
+  This example specifies the same rule as the glob example above, but as a regular expression ...

   weeelllll - not quite ....